I can bet you a million dollars that most female travelers continuously get slapped with ‘‘who sponsors your travels.”

 And what do you know?
 The black king believed me and added ” you always looked like you’d end up with a white dude. ”

-My boyfriend is African, not that race matters.
+My ex is black, not that race matters.

 Another time I was telling a female traveller that I would be travelling to five West African countries.
 The conversation went like this..